47 Years Ago: Blue Cheer Release ‘Vincebus Eruptum’

-To describe Blue Cheer, the first word that comes to mind is . . .
-LOUD!
+To describe Blue Cheer, the first word that comes to mind is … loud!
 It was said that the band’s sonic blast could “turn the air into cottage cheese.”
-The classic “power trio” lineup of guitar, bass and drums is more than capable of knocking down a house, as we easily find out on Blue Cheer’s debut LP, ‘Vincebus Eruptum,’ released in late January of 1968.
+The classic “power trio” lineup of guitar, bass and drums is more than capable of knocking down a house, as we easily find out on Blue Cheer’s debut LP, ‘Vincebus Eruptum,’ released in January 1968.

 Blue Cheer have been cited by many as being the world’s first heavy metal band.
 That’s true to some extent, perhaps.
 Iron Butterfly were already on the scene, while Grand Funk Railroad and Led Zeppelin were right around the corner, but none of them were as single (or simple) minded as the bludgeoning attack that was Blue Cheer.
 In a blur of Roger Corman films, amphetamines, LSD, long hair, loud guitars and teen lust, the roots of metal, grunge and stoner rock can all be found on this one album.